hydro-informatics/hydro-informatics.github.io/get-started/install-openfoam.md

 ./salome
 ```

-If there is any error such as:
+If there is an error such as:

 ```
 HyMo@HydroDebian:~/Downloads/SALOME-9.6.0-UB20.04-SRC$ ./salome